 Australia is, beyond any doubt, the home of corrugated iron, so much so that it was a star in the “Tin Symphony” at the closing ceremony of the Sydney Olympics.
 It has been represented so many times by artists and architects who have interpreted its history and exploited its associations.

 It is the building material that made the bush, and played a strong role in the settling of Australia.
-We all know the distinctively Australian buildings, such as the shearing shed, the Queenslander, the woolshed, the outdoor dunny, and the ubiquitous water tank that is essential to our country’s development and survival.
+We’re all familiar with the distinctively Australian buildings that utilise this material.
+The shearing shed, the Queenslander, the woolshed, the outdoor dunny, and the ubiquitous water tank that is essential to our country’s development and survival.
 And today corrugated iron is still used, even in modern architecture.

 A corrugated poly rainwater tank blends in well with the corrugated roof and walls of a shed or home and provides a truly Australian style